 The idea here is to remind yourself that you can find happiness in little things.

-Skincare is super important, but I know from my own experience I do sometimes forget about it or get carried away by life and ignore it completely.
+Skincare is super important, but I know from my own experience that I sometimes forget about it or get carried away by life and completely ignore it.

 This is just one more way to increase your productivity.